Our Elementary students are part of a tight-knit learning community.

 Every Elementary student has special classes in Art, Music, Physical Education, and Spanish each week.
 From ceramic birds in Second Grade Art to profiling Civil Rights leaders in Fifth Grade Spanish, units and topics are integrated across disciplines to make projects more meaningful and fun.

 Students explore our multicultural world and their own identity through literature, classroom studies, music, art, field trips, and language.
-Teachers draw on guest speakers, performers, and parents to ensure varied cultural experiences and celebrations.
-From book fairs, to holidays, to cultural studies, the school reflects a deep commitment to cultural literacy.
+Teachers draw on guest speakers, performers, and parents/guardians to ensure varied cultural experiences and celebrations.
+From book fairs to holidays to cultural studies, the school reflects a deep commitment to cultural literacy.